-All classrooms have a wide range of mathematics manipulatives that are accessible to all children, including deeds and rods, Numicon and multi-link.
+All classrooms have a wide range of mathematics manipulatives that are accessible to all children, such a Base10, Numicon and multi-link.

 Children also use a mathematics learning wall inside the classroom to illustrate the key concepts they are covering, including teacher and children’s models, a range of representations and key vocabulary; they know where these are and use them to help their learning.